plotly/plotly.py/doc/python/creating-and-updating-figures.md

     v4upgrade: true
 ---

-### Representing Figures

-The goal of the plotly.py package is to provide a pleasant Python interface for creating figure specifications which are displayed by the [plotly.js](https://plot.ly/javascript) JavaScript graphing library.

-In the context of the plotly.js library, a figure is specified by a declarative [JSON](https://www.json.org/json-en.html) data structure.

-Therefore, you should always keep in mind as you are creating and updating figures using the plotly.py package that its ultimate goal is to help users produce Python [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) that can be automatically [serialized](https://en.wikipedia.org/wiki/Serialization) into the JSON data structure that the plotly.js graphing library understands.
+The `plotly` Python package exists to create, manipulate and [render](/python/renderers/) graphical figures (i.e. charts, plots, maps and diagrams) represented by [data structures also referred to as figures](/python/figure-structure/).
+The rendering process uses the [Plotly.js JavaScript library](https://plotly.com/javascript/) under the hood although Python developers using this module very rarely need to interact with the Javascript library directly, if ever.
+Figures can be represented in Python either as dicts or as instances of the `plotly.graph_objects.Figure` class, and are serialized as text in [JavaScript Object Notation (JSON)](https://json.org/) before being passed to Plotly.js.

+> Note: the recommended entry-point into the plotly package is the [high-level plotly.express module, also known as Plotly Express](/python/plotly-express/), which consists of Python functions which return fully-populated `plotly.graph_objects.Figure` objects.
+This page exists to document the structure of the data structure that these objects represent for users who wish to understand more about how to customize them, or assemble them from other `plotly.graph_objects` components.

-#### Figures As Dictionaries
+### Figures As Dictionaries

+At a low level, figures can be represented as dictionaries and displayed using functions from the `plotly.io` module.
 The `fig` dictonary in the example below describes a figure.
 It contains a single `bar` trace and a title.

 ```python
 fig = dict({